brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 $$H^2\big(S^4\setminus\Gamma;\mathbb{Z}\big)\cong\tilde H_1(\Gamma;\mathbb{Z})\cong\mathbb{Z}^{2N-1}$$

 — one integer per arc, less one relation.
-That relation turns out to bear directly on the seed (§V.4). **Law 0 must therefore be stated over $\mathcal{M}$ minus the secondary meridians**; the architecture inherits that surgery rather than escaping it.
+That relation pairs the Hopf signs of each meridian's two crossings (§V.4). **Law 0 must therefore be stated over $\mathcal{M}$ minus the secondary meridians**; the architecture inherits that surgery rather than escaping it.

 **(b) The global one, which is now the main construction problem [O].** Part I builds its shell on the **normal space** $N_\gamma$ — a space of *vectors*, not of spacetime points.
 Passing from normal vectors to nearby points of the middle space uses the exponential map, and that identification is **local**: curvature, cut loci and caustics obstruct it globally.
 So even granting (a), it does not follow that **one** global six-dimensional $E$ restricts to the unit Hopf bundle around **every** source worldline simultaneously.